ZayrexDev/ACGPicDownload/README.en.md

 ### <span id="nameRule">nameRule</a>

-You can use `${varname}` to use values from the return JSON as a part of the file name.
+You can use `{sometext$varname}` to use values from the return JSON as a part of the file name.

 For example, if a JSON return result is :